 3.)
-Searching for an Attack: There may be times where you do not want to play an attack from your hand, are restricted to Exerting for one, or just do not have an attack in your hand.
+Searching for an Attack: There may be times where you do not want to play an attack from your Hand, are restricted to Exerting for one, or just do not have an attack in your Hand.
 You may make an Exertion in hope of finding an attack that you can legally play.
-You may play one attack from the Exertion.
-If there is a possibility of making an attack you play from your Exertion Hidden (see Hidden Attacks), you may first play the attack then discard the unused cards from the Exertion.
+You may play one attack from the Exertion, then discard the unused cards.
+It is possible to make an attack you play from your Exertion Hidden (see Hidden Attacks).
 If you have a card that requires an attack to be played in conjunction with it, play the card first, then Exert for the attack to play with it.
 If no card is playable in the Exertion, any cards played "in conjunction" are discarded without effect.

 4.)
 Searching for a defense: You may search from within the cards revealed in an Exertion for a defense.
 You may play one legal defense from the Exertion.
 If you have a card that requires a defense to be played in conjunction with it, play the card first, then Exert for the defense to play with it.
 If no card is playable in the Exertion, any cards played "in conjunction" are discarded without effect.
+You may not exert for a defense unless you have an attack pending against you.